-A. An employee of the recipient conditioning the provision of an aid, benefit, or service of the recipient on an individual's participation in unwelcome sexual conduct;

-B. Unwelcome conduct determined by a reasonable person to be so severe, pervasive, AND objectively offensive that it effectively denies a person equal access to the recipient's education program or activity;
+- A. An employee of the recipient conditioning the provision of an aid, benefit or service of the recipient on an individual's participation in unwelcome sexual conduct. - B. Unwelcome conduct determined by a reasonable person to be so severe, pervasive AND objectively offensive that it effectively denies a person equal access to the recipient's education program or activity. - C. Sexual Assault, Dating Violence, Domestic Violence or all such acts.

-or

-C. Sexual Assault, Dating Violence, Domestic Violence, or All such acts constitute of Sexual Harassment under this policy.